working-group-two/engineering-blog/pages/blog/_posts/2019-06-25-hacking-dark-themes-with-blend-modes.md

 ## Conclusion
 All in all, it took around two hours to create this dark theme.
-Most of the time was spent experimenting with different settings to get acceptable contrast rations.
+Most of the time was spent experimenting with different settings to get acceptable contrast ratios.
 There are probably better ways of doing this, but this was incredibly quick, and allowed us to deliver something we normally wouldn't be able to deliver.
 Other than the shadows, nothing is particularly ugly, so we consider this a success.